 What to expect when you arrive

-- You will be asked to check coats, umbrellas, briefcases, laptop cases, and large bags at the Security Desk.
-No bags of any kind, no loose clothing or coats are allowed in the Reading Room.
+- You will be asked to place coats, umbrellas, briefcases, laptop cases, and large bags in self-serve lockers

 Permissions and Copyright